Banner

 Aerial view of Santa Barbara's Waterfront highlighting goals of keeping and enhancing sandy beach and recreation, protecting the working harbor, protecting inland areas from ocean flooding, and providing continuous separated walking and bike path

-• Gradually moving some features at Leadbetter and East Beach inland, including parking, restrooms, paths, park areas, and commercial facilities, to protect them and create room for wide sandy beaches.
-Some facilities, such as Shoreline Beach Café, could stay in place until replacements are available or when flood and erosion risks reach set limits.
+• Strategically relocating some features at Leadbetter and East Beach inland, including parking, restrooms, paths, park areas, to protect and preserve them and create space for wide sandy beaches.

 • Adding sand, berms, and dunes to build up and maintain wide sandy beach areas.

-• Upgrading West Beach with better stormwater drainage to improve sand qualit,y and adding amenities such as restrooms and showers to make it a top beach destination.
+• Upgrading West Beach with better stormwater drainage to improve sand quality and adding amenities such as restrooms and showers to make it a premier beach destination.

-• Protecting the Harbor Commercial Area with a revetment that blocks flooding and erosion and is topped by a pedestrian promenade that improves public access between the Harbor and Leadbetter Beach.
+• Protecting the Harbor Commercial Area with a revetment topped with a pedestrian promenade to reduce flooding and erosion and improve public access between the Harbor and Leadbetter Beach.

-• Exploring ways to improve the Harbor Commercial Area by expanding services for boating and commercial uses, increasing public access, and creating new revenue opportunities to help fund Waterfront improvements.
+• Improving the Harbor Commercial Area by expanding services for boating and commercial uses, increasing public access, and creating new revenue opportunities to help fund Waterfront improvements.

 • Creating a safe, continuous, and separated walking and biking path along the entire Waterfront that is gradually elevated to protect the path and inland areas from flooding.